vihutuo/flet-web/blog/2024-10-10-flet-new-packaging-pre-release.md

 This release introduce two environment variables that are available in your Flet apps:

-* `FLET_APP_DATA` - directory for storing application data that is preserved between app updates.
+* `FLET_APP_STORAGE_DATA` - directory for storing application data that is preserved between app updates.
 That directory is already pre-created.
-* `FLET_APP_TEMP` - directory for temporary application files, i.e. cache.
+* `FLET_APP_STORAGE_TEMP` - directory for temporary application files, i.e. cache.
 That directory is already pre-created.

 For example, data folder path can be read in your app as: